-As a freelancer, you might wonder what the upshot of being featured in the press could be.
-Whether you are a gardener, an illustrator or a copywriter, raising your profile through media coverage such as TV, radio, newspapers, or magazines, can lead to positive results for you and your business.
+You might wonder if it’s worth knowing how to secure press coverage as a freelancer.
+But whether you are a gardener, an illustrator or a copywriter, raising your profile through media coverage such as TV, radio, newspapers, or magazines, can lead to positive results for you and your business.

 A Sky News interview or a mention in Grazia can boost awareness of your brand, increase traffic to your website and social media platforms, and potentially lead to a spike in sales.
 Mentioning on your website and social media channels that you have been quoted in the Guardian or the Financial Times, or you’ve been interviewed on Radio 4, can certainly give you and your brand a good dose of gravitas and make you look much more attractive to a potential customer.